The5thAxiom/cookbook/README.md

     MYSQL_SERVER=...
     MYSQL_DB=...
     ```
+- Make sure the secret key is a long random string.
+You can generate it by typing the following lines in the python shell:
+    ```python
+    import secrets
+    print(secrets.token_urlsafe(64))
+    ```
 ## Build the frontend

 -   Go into the 'frontend' folder and run the command `npm run build`.